How Much Does It Cost to Build a Website for a Small Business

 How much should I budget for website maintenance?

-WordPress sites typically require $50–$150/month for updates, backups, security scans, and performance monitoring.
+WordPress sites typically require AED 180–550+/month for updates, backups, security scans, and performance monitoring in the UAE.
 Platforms like Shopify or all-in-one hosting bundles include most maintenance tasks.
-COLAB DXB offers maintenance plans to keep client websites secure and updated.
+COLAB DXB offers tailored maintenance plans to keep client websites secure, up to date, and optimized for local traffic and Core Web Vitals.

 Plus Icon